modded-android/.github/profile/README.md

 ### README is a WIP

+## The Problem

+to put it simply the problem is Google. to be more refined about it, Google has converted the AOSP project from an open and fun project into their latest way to lock you in their ecosystem, harvest your data, and sell your security to the highest bidder.
+This needs to change.

+## The Solution

+a community driven fork of the AOSProject.
+Desined to return control to the community and the consumers.
+Not security focused, removing the proprietary blobs will help with that, a fork that is focused on easy of use, privacy, and peace of mind.

 ## Overview
 Modded Android is a full fork of the Android Open Source Project (AOSP), built from the ground up to return to the core principles of AOSP: openness, flexibility, and user control.
 Our mission is to provide a clean, customizable, and community-driven Android experience, free from bloatware and proprietary constraints, while staying true to the spirit of open-source development.